ForgeEssentials/ForgeEssentials/CONTRIBUTING.md

 *Note: ForgeGradle versions for Minecraft 1.7 recommends Java 7.*

+You also need to add the hibernate-jpamodelgen.jar which is referenced in the project to your IDE as annotation processor, or it will complain that it cannot find classes like `Action_`.

 Additional step (VERY IMPORTANT, OR EVENTS WILL NOT FIRE!!!)

 Open your IDE run configs, and select the preconfigured "Minecraft Client" run configuration.